OBOFoundry/OBOFoundry.github.io/principles/fp-019-term-stability.md

 Detailed procedures for obsoleting a term are described on the OBO Academy page [Obsoleting an Existing Ontology Term](https://oboacademy.github.io/obook/howto/obsolete-term/).

 <i><b>To obsolete a term, the ontology developer</b></i> MUST:
-1) Mark the term as obsolete
+1. Mark the term as obsolete:
    - OWL format: Add an "owl:deprecated" annotation property with value of "true^xsd:boolean"
    - OBO format: Add an "is_obsolete: true" tag
-2) Prepend the string "obsolete " (including the space) to the term label <i>and</i> the `editor preferred term` (IAO:0000111), if present
+2. Prepend the string "obsolete " (including the space) to the term label <i>and</i> the `editor preferred term` (IAO:0000111), if present
    - NOTE: To be consistent with [Principle 12](https://obofoundry.org/principles/fp-012-naming-conventions.html) "Naming Conventions", the syntax/format MUST be precisely as given above (that is, the exact string as shown, lowercase and space included, with no other punctuation before or after).
 Thus, the following are disallowed: "Obsolete {label}", "obsolete_{label}", "OBSOLETE {label}" (and variations thereof).
-3) Remove all existing logical axioms from the term
+3. Remove all existing logical axioms from the term
-4) Remove or replace all usages of the term elsewhere in the ontology.
+4. Remove or replace all usages of the term elsewhere in the ontology.
 For example, if an ontology has A part-of B, and B has been deprecated with replacement by C, then the corrected axiom would be A part-of C. Likewise, if A part-of B, and B part-of C, if B is deprecated, then any part-of axiom involving B MUST be removed; that is, by stating instead A part-of C.

 It is not necessary (and not advisable) to delete the textual definition.

 <i><b>To obsolete a term, the ontology developer</b></i> SHOULD:

-1) Indicate any exact term replacement:
+1. Indicate any exact term replacement:
    -  OWL: Use the `term replaced by` annotation property from OMO ([IAO:0100001](http://purl.obolibrary.org/obo/IAO_0100001)) with the value set to the IRI of the relevant term
    -  OBO: Use the `replaced_by:` tag with the value set to the CURIE of the relevant term
-2) Indicate any inexact term replacements:
+2. Indicate any inexact term replacements:
    -  OWL: Use the `oboInOwl:consider` annotation property with the value set to the full IRI(s) of the relevant term(s)
 ```
    <oboInOwl:consider rdf:resource="http://purl.obolibrary.org/obo/OBI_0001544")>